-Helen Levendi (née Joseph) is an associate in the Firm's London Employment, Compensation & Benefits Team.
+Helen Levendi is a partner in the London Employment, Compensation & Benefits Practice.

-Helen also has transactional experience acting for buyers, sellers and lenders in both share and asset sales, including advising on associated TUPE issues, consultation with trade unions, works councils and other employee representative bodies and individual and collective redundancy issues.
+Helen also has extensive multi-jurisdictional transaction experience, acting for buyers, sellers and lenders on private equity and corporate transactions, including advising on associated TUPE/employee transfer issues, consultation with trade unions and works councils and collective redundancy issues.

 Coast Group, one of UK's leading high street fashion brands, on the associated TUPE and other ECB aspects of the entry into administration of some of the Group's entities, and the subsequent pre-pack sale out of administration of certain assets

 Avast on the employment and incentives aspects of its IPO on the London Stock Exchange, being the biggest ever software IPO on the London Stock Exchange.

 Investment Company on the ECB aspects of its acquisition of a luxury lingerie brand, including the consultation aspects of the acquisition in a number of jurisdictions, and, post-acquisition, continuing to advise on day-to-day ECB matters.

 Lightsource on the ECB aspects of the sale of 43.2% of the Lightsource business to BP.

 Oaktree Capital Management on the ECB aspects of its sale of the SACO property portfolio, one of the UK's leading providers of serviced apartments with properties around the world, to Brookfield Asset Management.

 Various PE owned portfolio companies in connection with the employment and equity aspects of the hiring and departure of senior executives and other changes in management teams.

 EP UK Investments Ltd on the ECB aspects of the acquisition of two combined cycle gas turbine power stations for £318 million, including advising on a TUPE process.